rafaelturon/blockchain-investments/README.md

 ExpensePoint
 ============

-ExpensePoint is an open-source SharePoint project to streamline an expense reimbursement process supporting bulk records upload, business workflows and enterprise system integration.
+ExpensePoint is an open-source project to streamline an expense reimbursement process supporting bulk records upload, business workflows and enterprise system integration.

 **Links to...**